Welcome!

 Social Justice Education | Consultations | THERAPy

 I am a licensed therapist and social justice educator.
-I am passionate about supporting the many communities that I am a part of.
+I identify as a white cis, queer woman, and am passionate about supporting the many communities that I am a part of.
 If you are a fellow therapist, social justice educator or horse lover, you’re in the right place.

-I provide compassionate social justice education and consulting services for therapists, individuals, groups and organizations.
+I provide compassionate social justice education, consulting services and therapy for therapists, individuals, groups and organizations.

 When we address shame and oppression head-on – with love accountability – we free ourselves to move toward braver, more vulnerable, more connected living.